Kids (film): Plot

 After purchasing marijuana from a Rastafarian drug dealer, they gather with a few friends and, together, taunt a gay couple passing by.
 As Casper rides on a skateboard, he carelessly bumps into a man who angrily threatens and pushes him.
 The man is struck in the back of the head with a skateboard by Casper's friend Harold, causing him to collapse.
 Several other skaters join in, beating the man until he is rendered unconscious by a final blow to the head by Casper.
 Jennie is then seen in a cab and the taxi driver gives her advice on how to be happy.

 Telly and some of the skaters then pick up a 13-year-old girl named Darcy—the virginal younger sister of an acquaintance—with whom Telly wants to have sex, but Darcy shows restraint.
 The group sneaks into a pool and go swimming with a few more friends as Harold showboats his genitals to the others.
 Afterward, the group goes to an unsupervised party at the house of their friend Steven.

 Jennie meets Misha, a girl who dislikes Casper and notes Telly's possible whereabouts at The Shelter.
 When Jennie arrives at the club, she runs into a boy named Fidget.
-The two go into a backroom and witness a person making out with three girls at the same time; while they watch Fidget shove a pill into her mouth, she learns Telly is at Steven's house.
-On the way, she drifts in and out of consciousness due to the effects of the pill.
-Telly is later seen in Steven's parents' room trying to convince Darcy to have sex with him; she eventually complies.
+The two go into a backroom and witness a person making out with three girls at the same time; while they watch, Fidget shoves a pill into Jennie's mouth.
+Jennie learns Telly is at Steven's house.
+On the way there, she drifts in and out of consciousness due to the effects of the pill.

+Telly is later seen in Steven's parents' room asking Darcy to have sex with him.
 Jennie arrives at the house and finds Casper drunk and singing nonsense.
 He tells Jennie where Telly is.
-Jennie arrives too late; she witnesses Telly having sex with Darcy and does nothing to stop Telly exposing Darcy to HIV.
-Jennie cries and passes out among the other partygoers due to the pill, which was a roofie.
+Jennie witnesses Telly having sex with Darcy, who is crying out in pain.
+Visibly numb, Jennie does not intervene, allowing Telly to expose Darcy to HIV.
+Jennie cries and passes out among the other partygoers.

-The next morning a drunken Casper rapes an inebriated Jennie, unwittingly exposing himself to HIV.
-After a montage shows homeless people and drug users in New York City, a voiceover by Telly says that sex is the only worthwhile thing in his life.
-A naked Casper says, "Jesus Christ, what happened?"
+In the morning a still inebriated Casper begins to rape an also inebriated and unconscious Jennie, unwittingly exposing himself to HIV.
+After a montage shows homeless people, drug users, and pedestrians in New York City, a voiceover by Telly says that sex is the only worthwhile thing in his life.
+Casper wakes up naked on the couch and says, "Jesus Christ, what happened?"